HnZGaming/TorchMonitor/readme.md

 ## Custom Monitors

-Fork this repo and make your own monitors.
+- Fork this repo
-Run `git submodule update` to sync up the util library.
+- Run `git submodule update`

-Implement `Intervals.IIntervalListener` and register into the plugin.
+- Implement your own `Intervals.IIntervalListener` and run it in the plugin's main loop.

 ```C#
 public class YourMonitor : IIntervalListener